iCAS-Lab/2025-computer-architecture-class/Project2/README.md

 ## 4. Part 2 — Cost-Aware Cache Design

 ### Goal
-Find the lowest-cost configuration that satisfies the performance constraint CPI < 2.5.
+Extend your analysis beyond performance to include cost.
+Find the configuration that achieves the best balance of performance
+(CPI < 2.5) and lowest total cost, and explain your result using locality principles and Average Memory Access Time (AMAT) reasoning.
-This part builds on the results from Part 1, using a simple cost model to account for hardware complexity and area cost.
+Use the below simple cost model to account for hardware complexity and area cost.

 ---